kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 Despite the current situation surrounding the virus, we were able to progress with the project.
 We had a group discussion on the issues we would encounter and how we would overcome them for the project.
 This includes reduced face-to-face communication, unable to interview real actors, and gaining real-world data.
 We overcame this by utilising the internet, different social networking sites and making assumptions on the case study to understand the major stakeholders of the project and their situation.

 Our Design Thinking methodology started with a brainstorm of different stakeholders relating to the case study.
 We decided to use the customer, relationship manager and travel company for our empathy maps as they were the major stakeholders surrounding the case study.
-After further discussions with our tutor, we decided to split the customer into two, inbound called customer and outbound calling customers for our empathy maps as they posed more in-depth discussion and analysis.
+After further discussions with our tutor, we decided to split the customer into two, inbound called customer and outbound calling customers for our empathy maps, as they posed more in-depth discussion and analysis.

 With the POV statements, it was found that every stakeholder involved is affected by the current operation of the Call Management Centre.
 Assumptions were developed that it was more difficult for employees to do their job and drove customers to competing companies primarily due to the long wait times and misunderstanding between RM and customer.

 These POV statements allowed us to develop and shape the scope of "How Might We" questions relating to the project.
 This is relayed below:
 1. How might we improve the relationship between the customer and RM?
 2. How might we improve the customer's experience while they're calling?
-3. How might we speed up the call rate for RM's?
+3. How might we speed up the call rate for RMs?
 4. How might we increase the RM's performance and product knowledge?
 5. How might we recommend better purchase options for our customers?